adityag23/Deep-Learning-Microstructure-Property/README.md

 3. Use the "batchprocess_images_in.m" function with 'aug' parameter value 0 for non-augmented dataset and value 1 for augmented dataset.
 The non-augmented image dataset containing resized images (224 x 224) is created with the name "images_original" and the augmented image dataset folder is created with the name "images_augmented".

 4. Place all the data folders and files inside the 1_Alloy_Data folder.
+Please retain the organisation tree of all the files and folders, as most of the scripts use the relative file locations.
+If you wish to change, please modify the filepaths in the scripts appropriately before using.

-# Creating and training the modified DenseNet201
+# Creating and training the modified DenseNet201 consisting of image inputs only
+1. In the 2_DenseNet_201 folder the create_datastores function creates a combined datastore consisting of an image datastore and an array datastore.
+The combined datastore is then split into training and validation data using the set of indices specified in "data_split_for_tests.mat" file locataed in the "1_Alloy_Data" folder.

+2. After creation of datastores, create the network layers using the create_d201 function.
+This function generates a layer graph object which can be used for training.

+   (OR)

+1. Use trainnetwork function to generate datastores, layers and fully trained network.